Home Upgrades: What area buyers actually notice

 1. Which smart home upgrades add the most resale value?

-Buyers in Kingston and area respond most to upgrades that combine energy efficiency and convenience:
+Buyers in Kingston and the area respond most to upgrades that combine energy efficiency and convenience:

 -